 Today, the District covers 112 square miles.
 Our boundaries are not coterminous with city of Scottsdale boundaries.
 We serve most of the town of Paradise Valley and parts of Tempe and Phoenix in addition to most of Scottsdale.
 The District has about 25,668 students and 1,551 teachers.
 We have 5 comprehensive high schools, 1 online high school with Scottsdale Online Learning, 6 middle schools, 3 K-8 schools, 16 elementary schools and 3 Early Childhood campuses.

-Scottsdale Unified School District (SUSD) did well; the District received an A for the third consecutive year, 15 schools received the highest grade of A, 10 schools received B, five schools received C.
+Scottsdale Unified School District (SUSD) did well; the District received an A for the fourth consecutive year, 19 schools received the highest grade of A, seven schools received B, three schools received C and one school received D.

 Why choose Scottsdale?